andtherand/webbase-image/readme.md

 ## Base image for docker-based apps

-This is a simple base image to be used in conjunction with the great plattform docker.
+This is a simple base image to be used in conjunction with the great platform docker.

 Get more information about [docker](http://docs.docker.com/).